chucumber/mctoolkit/_posts/0001-01-01-self-as-archive.markdown

 ><mark class="pk-highlight-long">I also wanted to emphasise that creative work can be generated through intuition and outside of a blank page or screen—through tapping into the self that exists without conscious thought.</mark>

-On the second day of my workshop, I shared a quote from Audre Lorde’s essay ‘Poetry Is Not a Luxury’(1984), which in typical Audre Lorde fashion, succinctly and evocatively captures all the ideas that guided my lesson planning:
+On the second day of my workshop, I shared a quote from Audre Lorde’s essay ‘Poetry Is Not a Luxury’ (1984), which, in typical Audre Lorde fashion, succinctly and evocatively captures all the ideas that guided my lesson planning: